Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 - As a History Enthusiast, I want to explore the areas of England.

 On Google Maps it is possible to zoom the map in and out with the flags displayed, this allows for the user to explore where their location was in relation to the territories.
-There is also the option to see the county name by hovering of the left of the flags.
+There is also the option to see the county name by hovering on left side of the flags.

 ![Maps Hover](/assets/images/rm/hover-flag.png "Maps Hover")